Last updated on December 20th, 2023

 Icod de los Vinos is a typical Canarian town with old streets with snow-white houses with carved balconies in the traditional colonial style, several churches, and a cute small picturesque square.
 The town is small, so it seems at first that you can get around it in an hour or two.

 While it is true to some extent, let me tell you that Icod de los Vinos holds a significant place as one of the island’s most important and oldest towns.
-And it offers quite a few activities from the list of the best things to do in Tenerife.
+And it offers quite a few activities from the list of the best things to do in northern Tenerife.
 So you may end up spending there half a day at least.

 Its strategic location near the coast and fertile lands made it an important center for agriculture, particularly banana plantations and vineyards.
 This is why the production of exquisite wines and banana cultivation are quite big here.